 4. Stokes Croft – Coolest Place to Stay in Bristol

-Stokes Croft is without a doubt the coolest neighbourhood in the city.
-Often referred to as Bristol’s cultural quarter, Stokes Croft has a great mix of local boutiques and artist studios as well as traditional pubs, hip eateries and trendy cafes.
+Stokes Croft is the up-and-coming hipster area of Bristol.
+Often referred to as Bristol’s cultural quarter, Stokes Croft has a great mix of local boutiques and artist studios, as well as traditional pubs, hip eateries and trendy cafes.

-This Airbnb is bang in the middle of Stokes Croft, surrounded by great cafes, bars, and Banksy artworks.
-Most of the apartment consists of re- and upcycled materials, and it’s quirkiness is a great reflection of the area as a whole.
+This is just outside of the Centre, in bustling Stokes Croft.
+The apartment consists of re- and upcycled materials, and its quirkiness is a great reflection of the area as a whole.
 It’s suitable for two guests, who can make use of the full kitchen, free Wifi, and laundry facilities.

 This apartment is family-friendly, modern and central.
-The apartment comes with everything you need for a great stay in Bristol including a full kitchen, a flat-screen TV and Wifi.
-Guests staying here will be within walking distance of many shops, restaurants, and unique attractions.
+It comes with everything you need for a great stay in Bristol including a full kitchen, a flat-screen TV and Wifi.
+Guests staying here will be within walking distance of shops, restaurants, and city attractions.

 Things to See and Do in Stokes Croft: